Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/README.md

 ### Effortless Implementation

-You can get started quickly with only a few lines of code.
-Project Griffon works with the [Adobe Experience Platform Mobile SDK](../../) to help you inspect and validate app events, logs, device information, and so on.
+Get started in a hurry with a few lines of code.
+Project Griffon works with the [Adobe Experience Platform Mobile SDK](../../) to help you inspect and validate app events, logs, device information, and more.

 ### Seamless Connection